 Fox Hill Nature Preserve

-Fox Hill has more than 5 miles of hiking, snowshoeing, and X-country ski trails, all for public enjoyment.
-The approximately 129-acre site also includes a native prairie with over 50 varieties of plants and a self-guided hiking trail with signs explaining the various geological and biological features of the area.
-Parking is available at 4214 Sleeping Dragon Road, approximately 1/2 mile east of Highway NN.
+Fox Hill Nature Preserve has more than 5 miles of hiking, snowshoeing, and X-country ski trails, all for public enjoyment.
+The preserve also includes a native prairie with over 50 varieties of tall grass species, surrounded by mesic hardwood forests and wetlands.

-At Fox Hill in springtime, the woods are alive with flowers and bird song as the dawn chorus returns to the land.
+In the springtime, the woods of the Fox Hill Nature Preserve are alive with flowers and bird song as the wildlife chorus returns to the land.
 In the upland forest are some of the finest ephemeral wetlands in Washington County.
-Ephemeral wetlands are depressional wetlands that temporarily hold water in the spring and early summer.
-These isolated “Kettle” ponds are critical for the successful breeding of amphibians and invertebrates.
-This is an ideal time and place to quietly hear the spring peepers.
+These ponds temporarily hold water in the spring and early summer and are critical for the successful breeding of amphibians and invertebrates.
+This is an ideal time and place to quietly listen for the calls of Spring Peepers.

 In Autumn, take a walk on a crisp morning as the trees begin to dial up hues of gold and red.
 The prairie is ablaze with flowers, and the hillside maples and oaks are glowing with a changing palette.
 There are several old apple trees in the orchard; grab a heritage apple and take a bite of sunshine.

 Expertly groomed Cedar Lakes Conservation Foundation (CLCF) Nordic trails are located on the Preserve.
 The ancient kettle moraine landscape with its rolling terrain, combined with classic ski and skate lanes, allows you to cruise smoothly through the woods.
 Skiers are encouraged to join CLCF Nordic and purchase a season or daily pass.